Alice Peck Day Memorial Hospital first critical access hospital in U.S. to earn Level 1 Geriatric ED accreditation

 Champion Team

-Geriatric ED champion team: Melissa Beamer, BSN, RN, TNCC, GERO-BC; Kristie Foster, MSN, RN, GERO-BC, Emergency Department Nurse Manager and Clinical Educator; and Nicole Cassidy, MSM, Quality Improvement Specialist.
+Geriatric ED champion team: Melissa Beamer, BSN, RN, TNCC, GERO-BC; Kristie Foster, MSN, RN, GERO-BC, Emergency Department Nurse Manager and Clinical Educator; and Nichole Cassidy, MSM, Quality Improvement Specialist.

 Alice Peck Day Memorial Hospital (APD), a member of Dartmouth Health, has achieved Level 1 Geriatric Emergency Department (GED) accreditation from the American College of Emergency Physicians.
 This makes APD the first critical access hospital in the United States to hold this distinction.
 This accreditation program was created to recognize emergency departments that uphold the highest standards of care for older adults.